-I’m sure by now that all of you have heard about the Covid-19 Pandemic.
-This pandemic was created or started by a betacornovirus names SARS CoV-2.
+I'm sure by now that all of you have heard about the Covid-19 Pandemic.
+This pandemic was created or started by a betacoronavirus named SARS CoV-2.
 This virus is like the MERS-CoV and the SARs CoV viruses in that they all affect the respiratory system and all have origin in the bat population.
 The SARS CoV-2 virus originated in WuHan China and spread around the world from there very quickly.

 As with most Coronaviruses they either affect the respiratory system or the gastrointestinal system.
 In domesticated animals there are several strains of Coronavirus that we already deal with and vaccinate for in a lot of the species.
 These strains have been around for years and to the best of our knowledge have never crossed the animal-human pathway.

 In dogs the virus causes diarrhea, mostly seen in puppies and younger animals.
 As they get older their immune systems develop antibodies to handle the virus.
 In cats the virus causes what most of us know as Feline Infectious Peritonitis (FIP).
 In this disease there is a dry and a wet form and it can affect the lungs or the GI tract.
-There is no cure for this in cats only supportive care.
+There is no cure for this in cats, only supportive care.
 This is as close as it gets to the SARS CoV-2 that we are seeing today in our domesticated animals.

-When the outbreak of SARS CoV happened years ago there were a population of cervid cats that developed the disease in China.
+When the outbreak of SARS CoV happened years ago there was a population of cervid cats that developed the disease in China.
 These are large cats.
 For this reason it was not surprising when the news agency reported that the Bronx zoo had several big cats that had developed SARS CoV-2.

 As for your animals contracting the Covid19 from you if you are infected – this has not been proven possible as of today.
 Idexx laboratories performed a study recently and tried to infect cats and dogs and found that no cats and dogs were able to be infected with the virus from a human.